Betty Boop: Cancelled film projects

 In 1993, plans were made for an animated feature film of Betty Boop, but they were later cancelled.
 The musical storyboard scene of the proposed film can be seen online.
-The finished reel consists of Betty and her estranged father performing a jazz number together called "Where are you?"
-Jimmy Rowles and Sue Raney provide the vocals for Betty and Benny Boop.
+The finished reel consists of Betty and her estranged father performing a jazz number together called "Where Are You?"
+Jimmy Rowles and Sue Raney provided the vocals for Betty and Benny Boop.

 Producers Steven Paul Leiva and Jerry Rees began production on a new Betty Boop feature film for the Zanuck Company and Metro-Goldwyn-Mayer.
 The script by Rees detailed Betty's rise in Hollywood in the Golden Age of Hollywood.
 It was to be a musical with music by jazz musician Bennie Wallace and lyrics by Cheryl Ernst Wells.
-Wallace and Wells had completed several songs and 75% of the film had been storyboarded when, two weeks before voice recording was to begin with Bernadette Peters as Betty, the head of MGM, Alan Ladd Jr., was replaced by Frank Mancuso, and the project was abandoned.
+Wallace and Wells had completed several songs and 75% of the film had been storyboarded when, two weeks before voice recording was to begin with Bernadette Peters (later replaced with Mary Kay Bergman) as Betty, the head of MGM, Alan Ladd Jr., was replaced by Frank Mancuso, and the project was abandoned.
 On August 14, 2014, Simon Cowell's Syco and Animal Logic announced they were developing a feature-length film based on the character.